jerhabor/tutorlink/README.md

 ### 6.2.
 Media
 <!-- - The photos used in this site were obtained from ... -->
-The photos used in this site were obtained from:
+The photos used in this site are for educational purposes only and were obtained from:
 * [Pexels](https://www.pexels.com/)
 * [Google Images](https://www.google.com/imghp?hl=en)